JaylyDev/jaylydev.github.io/posts/bundle-minecraft-scripts-esbuild.md

 ---
 author: Jayly
 title: Bundle Minecraft Scripts with ESBuild
-description: Merge Minecraft script files through bundling with esbuild.
-date: 3/8/2025
+description: Learn how to use esbuild to bundle your JavaScript and TypeScript files so they can be run in Minecraft Bedrock Edition.
 ---

 # Bundle Minecraft Scripts with ESBuild

-In this article, you will learn how to bundle to merge your JavaScript or TypeScript code, and external libraries into your script behavior pack's code using esbuild - a JavaScript module bundler and minifier.
+In this article, you will learn how to use esbuild to bundle your JavaScript and TypeScript files so they can be run in Minecraft Bedrock Edition.
+This tutorial includes using external libraries, such as `@minecraft/math` and `@minecraft/vanilla-data` modules into your script behavior pack's code using esbuild - a JavaScript module bundler and minifier.

 ## Why esbuild?